rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 ### Deposit token to Sync

-Moves funds from the rootstock account to the RIF Rollup account.
+Moves funds from the Rootstock account to the RIF Rollup account.

 To do the ERC20 token transfer, this token transfer should be approved.
 User can make ERC20 deposits approved forever using [unlocking ERC20 token], or the user can approve the exact amount (required for a deposit) upon each deposit, but this is not recommended.

-Once the operation is committed to the rootstock network, we have to wait for a certain amount of confirmations (see [provider docs] for exact number) before accepting it in the RIF Rollup network.
+Once the operation is committed to the Rootstock network, we have to wait for a certain amount of confirmations (see [provider docs] for exact number) before accepting it in the RIF Rollup network.
 After the transaction is committed to the RIF Rollup network, funds are already usable by the recipient, meaning that there is no need to wait for verification before proceeding unless additional confirmation is required for your application.
 To wait for the transaction commitment on